 After graduating High School, my family moved west.
-For a brief moment I attended college studying in business, but then realized that my passion was to build my dream.
+For a brief time I attended college studying in business, but then realized that my passion was to build my dream.
 Immediately, I started to build pursue my aspirations.

 While working in the modeling industry, I realized my adoration for beauty and fashion.
 I went to a cosmetology institute and became a certified hairdresser at the age of 20.
 This was the start of all my travels and training, building knowledge for the industry which fueled my passion.

 At 22, I designed my first salon and continued to build my dream.
 I traveled, trend watched, and trained with the best of the best in the industry from coast to coast.
 The West coast style was much different than the East coast.
 It was fascinating learning new techniques, which transpired into creating my own signature style of design.
 I quickly became well known for my signature blueprint concept, customized style of design and guest super service.
 I was on fire and this ignited my passion even more.